4teamwork/opengever.core/docs/public/dev-manual/api/api_changelog.rst

 Other Changes
 ^^^^^^^^^^^^^
+- ``@solrsearch``: Allow POST requests against the endpoint.
+This allows us to get around the length-limit of GET requests.
 - ``@config``: Add ``is_propertysheets_manager`` key to indicate whether user is allowed to manage property sheets.
 - ``@propertysheets``: Management of property sheets is now also allowed for ``PropertySheetsManager`` role.
 - ``@solrsearch``: Now supports facetting custom property fields.